20th Jun 2020

 Combining all three steps and cancelling: R ⇋ P

 Chemists call each step an elementary step or an elementary reaction.
 The total number of elementary steps needed to describe a reaction varies.
 Some overall reactions can be described with one elementary step while others can be described with four or five steps.
-The mechanism from Figure 11.4 is comprised of two elementary steps.

 Each elementary step literally shows how many species are involved.
 Referring to the second generalised example, step 1 is stating that two molecules (or ions) of R must collide.
 In step 2, two molecules (or ions) of I' collide.
 No more and no less.
 The reaction equations cannot be simplified any further.
 This also means that the mathematical expressions which define the rate of an elementary reaction can be derived directly from the chemical equation.
 This is in contrast to the overall rate of reaction and its expression, which must be derived by experiment.
 The derivation of the mathematical expressions which describe how the concentration of a reacting species affects the rate of an elementary step is explained in most textbooks, if applicable to your course.